 Fragomen is a leading firm dedicated to immigration services worldwide.
-The firm has more than 6,000 professionals and staff in 60+ offices located in the Americas, Asia Pacific and EMEA.
+The firm has more than 4,400 professionals and staff-including over 500 lawyers and equivalent professionals-in 52 offices located in the Americas, Asia Pacific and EMEA.
+Each location is established either as a law firm or an immigration consultancy, in accordance with applicable local laws and regulations.
 In total, Fragomen offers support in more than 170 countries.